qPCR4vir/myNana/docs/Doxigen/Doxigen-source/02-Getting Started.md

 	50 }

-Line 28 and 29 initialize the base class of monty_hall. make_center() is a function that returns a rectangle that specifies an area in the center of screen with size of 400 × 150.
+Line 28 and 29 initialize the base class of monty_hall. make_center() is a function that returns a rectangle that specifies an area in the center of screen with size of 400 X 150.
 The typedef name appear is used for the abstraction of form appearance.
 The appear::decorate defines the form with caption bar, border, a close button and displaying in taskbar.